George Armstrong (surveyor)

 George Armstrong (6 March 1843 – 7 January 1910) was a Scottish surveyor who worked with the Palestine Exploration Fund for 38 years. and was part of the PEF Survey of Palestine.
 Armstrong "played a key role in compiling the PEF's maps and editing the textual publications", and compiled one of the most notable nineteenth-century maps in the history of the cartography of Palestine.

 Biography and career

 Armstrong was born on 6 March 1843 in Newcastleton, Roxburghshire, Scotland.
 He joined the Royal Engineers in April 1860 and in 1861 was stationed in Glasgow, working for the Ordnance Survey mapping agency.
 By 1871 he had been promoted to Second Corporal.

 In 1871, Armstrong was part of the party who conducted the Survey of Western Palestine, under Captain Richard Warren Stewart and alongside Charles Frederick Tyrwhitt-Drake.
 He later worked under Claude Reignier Conder and Herbert Kitchener, who joined the group in 1872 and 1874 respectively.
 Armstrong is mentioned in Conder and Kitchener's account of the fieldwork, The Survey of Western Palestine (Memoirs of the Topography, Orography, Hydrography, and Archæology).
+His work is also credited by geologist Edward Hull in Hull's book Mount Seir, Sinai and Western Palestine: Being A Narrative Of A Scientific Expedition.
+The London Daily News wrote that Armstrong "may be said to know literally every foot of the ground from Dan to Beer-Sheba."